hastagAB/Awesome-Python-Scripts/README.md

 - Clone/Download the directory and navigate to each folder.
 Or...
 - Simply navigate to the folder and download/copy the scripts!
 It's *that* simple and easy.
+- Setup virtual environment for all scripts:
+    - `python -m venv env`
+    - `source env\bin\activate`
+    - `pip install -r requirements.txt`

+- Run the scripts :)

 Remember to star the repo if you love the scipts~ :wink:

 ## Contribuition Guidelines :
 - Make a **separate folder** for your script.
 - There shouldn't be any **spaces** between the names of the script.
 (Use underscore or dash Symbol)
 	- :x: Script One
 	- :heavy_check_mark: Script_One
 	- :heavy_check_mark: Script-One

 - The Folder should contain the followings -
 	- Main Python Script,
 	- Supporting files for the Script (If any)
 	-  A separate `README.md` File with proper documentation.

+- Add any third-party dependencies to `requirements.txt`
+    - If your script run on specific version of that library create a `requirements.txt` file in the script directory.
+        - `cd <your_script_dir>`
+        - `pip freeze > requirements.txt`

 - Feel Free to add your script in the [project's list](https://github.com/hastagAB/Awesome-Python-Scripts#what-do-we-have) above.